Dave Simons: Early life

 Dave Simons stated that he had always wanted to be a comic book artist.
 "I always wanted to do comics since I was about eight years old ... so I started making a point of drawing something every day.
 I figured if I just kept doing that, then eventually I'd get better at it."

-After a stint in the Coast Guard, and a chance series of meetings with Frank Robbins, Simons elected to undertake formal training to be an artist.
+After a stint in the United States Coast Guard, and a chance series of meetings with Frank Robbins, Simons elected to undertake formal training to be an artist.
 As part of his education Simons attended the art workshops run by Marvel Comics artist John Buscema.
 It was while attending these classes that he became friends with future comic book artists Ken Landgraf and Armando Gil.

 It was through Landgraf that Simons produced his first published work, which consisted of mainly commercial illustrations and the occasional soft-core pornographic comic book.

 Career

 Marvel Comics

 Approaching then-Marvel editor Rick Marschall at a convention in the late 1970s, Simons was able to get his samples seen and assessed.
 At the time Marschall was overseeing the Curtis Magazines line for Marvel, and Simons was duly assigned the duty of inking the first issue of the Howard the Duck magazine.
 After submitting the story Simons was assigned a fill-in Falcon story, which he inked with the assistance of Armando Gil over Sal Buscema's pencils.
 This marked his first professional work for Marvel and in mainstream comic books.

 Simons was then assigned both pencilling and inking jobs for Marvel.
 One of the artists whose pencils he inked was Gene Colan.
 "Gene Colan was always my favorite penciler to work on ...
 [T]hat was like a match made in heaven because a lot of people didn't understand Gene's shading.
-I thought, 'this is great, this is a great jumping on point if you're gonna do black and white stuff'".
-Colan spoke highly of Simons's talent.
-"Do you know how few artists have ever been able to ink my very complex and often inscrutable pencils?
-Do you know how exquisitely Dave Simon inks my pencils? ...
-I've yet to see anything Dave has done that I haven't loved!
-Artists and inkers have come and gone but Dave remains today still at the top of his form!"
+I thought, 'this is great, this is a great jumping on point if you're gonna do black and white stuff".
 Simons' attention to detail came into high demand in the 1980s and his inking credits include artists such as Keith Pollard, Ron Wilson, Frank Miller, John Buscema, Marc Silvestri, Greg LaRocque, John Romita Jr and Ed Hannigan.
-Titles that featured his inking include Thor, The Thing, Marvel Premiere, Night Thrasher, Iron Man, King Conan, Doctor Strange, Star Wars, Star Trek, Thundercats and others.
+Titles that featured his inking include Thor, The Thing, Marvel Premiere, Night Thrasher, Iron Man, King Conan, Doctor Strange, Star Wars, Star Trek, ThunderCats and others.